-There is a dispute about Alexander the Great and his nationality between Greece and Republic of Macedonia.
+There is a dispute about Alexander the Great and his nationality between Greece and the Republic of Macedonia.
 Anyway, everybody knows who that guy on a horse is…

 In the night, there is a small music show with fountains.

-If are a bit of a history nerd like I am, here is a 2 hours documentary about Alexander The Great.
+If you are a bit of a history nerd like I am, here is a 2 hours documentary about Alexander The Great.
 It is really interesting.
-Did you know Alexander The Great was biggest conqueror of all time and never lost a battle?
+Did you know Alexander The Great was the biggest conqueror of all time and never lost a battle?
 He conquered everything between Macedonia and India.

 2. Admire more statues…